HaxeFoundation/intellij-haxe/CONTRIBUTING.md

 Contributing
 ============

-NOTE: The development team is currently supporting IDEA versions 14 and later.
+NOTE: The development team is currently supporting IDEA versions 2016 and later.
-Support for version 13.1 been removed as of release 0.9.8.* &nbsp; Support for versions 14 will likely be dropped sometime during the year 2017.
+Support for version 13.1 been removed as of release 0.9.8.* &nbsp; Support for versions 14 and 15 are stopped as of release 0.11.2.

 ## Reporting errors
 ------------------